Blendify/blender-manual/trunk/blender_docs/manual/modeling/texts/properties.rst

    Loading a Type 1 font file.

-Blender comes with a *built-in* font by default that is displayed in each of the four font style data-block menus .
+Blender comes with a *built-in* font by default that is displayed in each of the four font style data-block menus.
 The *built-in* font is always present and shows in this list as "Bfont".
 The data-block menu contains a list displaying the currently loaded fonts.
 Select one for each font style.